BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 ## Decision

-### Activity Source
+### Tracer

-Brighter should define its own Activity Source (see [this](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs) note).
-This will allow application developers to enable or disable the source.
+Brighter should define its own Tracer, via the Activity Source class in .NET (see [this](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs) note).
 The name of the source should be be:

 *Paramore.Brighter and the version number of the library*

 We do not want to initialize this for both usage as a Command Processor and a Dispatcher implying that the source needs to be created by a stand-alone static class.

-The approach outlined here forms a useful starting point for the [Activity Source](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/):
+The approach outlined here forms a useful design for the usage of [Activity Source](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/) in .NET:

 * We should create a static class that initializes the Activity Source.
 * We should create a settings class that allows the user to control the attributes that we add to the span.
 * We should create an Enricher that adds the attributes to the span, observing the options set by the user.
 * We should provide a helper class to register the source and ensure no typos in source name cause us trivial issues.

-### Command Processor
+### Command Processor Spans

-#### Spans

 We will create a span for each command processed.
 The span will be named as follows: